tinko26/ao/docs/modules/alloc.md

 - wiki: "provide ways to dynamically allocate portions of memory to programs at their request, and free it for reuse when no longer needed"

+...

 ## Configuration

+### Implementation

 The implementation of the allocator is selected by a macro constant.
-Its default value is `2`, which selects a constant-time implementation based on the two-level segregated fit algorithm proposed by Masmano et al.
+Its default value is `2`, which selects an implementation based on the two-level segregated fit algorithm proposed by Masmano et al.

 ```c
 #define AO_ALLOC